Ali-Karaki/Accessibility-Workshop/README.md

 Inaccessible forms can pose challenges for people with visual impairments or cognitive disabilities who rely on screen readers or other assistive technologies.
 Our app shows a form without proper HTML markup, making it difficult for assistive technology users to understand and interact with the form.
 To improve accessibility, we use proper HTML markup, including `<label>` elements and the `required` attribute for input fields, making it easier for users to fill out the form.

-## Headings and Landmarks

-Let's we address the use of headings and landmarks.
-Proper use of these elements is crucial for users with visual impairments, cognitive disabilities, or learning disabilities who rely on assistive technologies to navigate content.
-We show an example of non-semantic markup and improper heading hierarchy.
-To improve accessibility, we use semantic HTML elements like `<header>`, `<main>`, `<section>`, and `<footer>` along with hierarchical headings, such as `<h1>` and `<h2>`.
-This helps users with assistive technologies to better understand and navigate the content.

 ## Adjustable Font Sizes

 Adjustable font sizes are an important accessibility feature that allow users to increase the size of text on the screen.
 This is especially useful for people with visual impairments.
 To implement this feature, software should provide the ability to adjust font sizes in the settings menu.

-## Screen reader support

-A screen reader is a software program that reads the text displayed on a computer screen out loud for people with visual impairments.
-Screen reader support involves designing software to be compatible with screen readers so that users with visual impairments can access the content.
-For example, Microsoft Office products such as Word and PowerPoint have built-in support for screen readers like JAWS and NVDA.

 ## Closed captioning